meleu/meleudotdev/blog/exercism the most effective way to learn a new programming language.md

 ## Why exercism and not `$otherCodingChallengeSite`?

 Currently there's a lot of coding challenges websites out there.
-In [this article](https://www.freecodecamp.org/news/the-most-popular-coding-challenge-websites/) from freeCodeCamp.org you can see 21 coding challenge websites.
+In [this article](https://www.freecodecamp.org/news/the-most-popular-coding-challenge-websites/) from freeCodeCamp.org you can see a list of 21 of them.

 So why focusing on exercism.org?

 Very good question.
 And to answer this we need to be mindful about our goal: **learn a new programming language**.

-Most of those websites are great to make your computational thinking, your "problem solving" skill.
-They're usually created to challenge your thought process so you can bring a solution written in a language you're comfortable with.
+Most of those websites are great to make you improve your computational thinking, your "problem solving" skill.
+The exercises were usually created to challenge your thought process so you can bring a solution written in a language you're comfortable with.

-For our goal of learning a new language, I believe that exercism.org is better.
-Because for many programming languages they have a Syllabus.
+This is a great exercise, but for our goal of learning a new language, I believe that exercism.org is better.

+In exercism we have one thing called Syllabus.

 A Syllabus is a tree of concepts that you need to internalize to get fluency in a specific programming language ([here's an example](https://exercism.org/tracks/ruby/concepts) for the Ruby language).